CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Sonde_Review.md

 ## Censoring Flags

 While preparing our working data, we separated raw observations from text annotations, including data quality flags.
-IN the sonde-related data, we only had to contend with (1) left censoring of turbidity data , and (2) data quality flags on all chlorophyll data.
+In the sonde-related data, we only had to contend with (1) left censoring of turbidity data , and (2) data quality flags on all chlorophyll data.